Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 There's a very small chance this will exceed rate limits.
 If you start seeing 429 errors in the terminal, stop Connector for a little bit to allow the API to cool down.

 # Current Progress
-Most, if not all messages to/from Superbird are implemented.\
+Most, if not all messages to/from Superbird are implemented.
+In most cases the data returned is just placeholder data.\
 Currently playback control (except queue and saving tracks) and switching devices is implemented.

 Superbird actually processes some commands on device so you can already use "Hey Spotify".
 These are the available commands: